sporksmith/dev-journal/patching-libc-to-interpose-syscalls/README.md

 We can fix this by using a patched libc that replaces inlined syscalls with calls to the syscall function, and also LD_PRELOAD'ing that.
-It turns out we primarly just need to [redefine some syscall macros](https://github.com/sporksmith/glibc/commit/6d667159940450ba1ce40b5ea00e8a88a4f7fe21).
+It turns out we primarily just need to [redefine some syscall macros](https://github.com/sporksmith/glibc/commit/6d667159940450ba1ce40b5ea00e8a88a4f7fe21).
 When using the library as an LD_PRELOAD I initially got some crashes in code that tries to do a dynamic symbol lookup to determine whether it's not the